zmalone/chef-web-docs/source/starter-use-cases/ntp.md

 There are some final (and optional depending on your setup) steps:

 1. Commit these changes to [git](http://git-scm.com) (we recommend git, but you can use any SCM tool)
-1. Upload this cookbook to the Chef Server (if you're using Hosted or Private Chef)
+1. Upload this cookbook to the Chef Server (if you're using Enterprise Chef)
 1. Look on the community site:

   [WARN] If you look on the [community site](https://community.opscode.com) you'll see there's already an [NTP cookbook](https://community.opscode.com/cookbooks/ntp).
 Oh no!